dr-tony-lin/CarND-Vehicle-Detection/submission_report.md

 ##### SGD
 SGD, on the other hand, provides partial_fit function for incremental training.
 The training process goes through several epochs, and in each epoch, the entire set of training samples are shuffled first, and are divided into batches.
 Each batch of samples are loaded from files, and fed into the training pipeline.
 35 epochs were used in my training processes, and epochs whose test accuracy was close to 98%.

-In addition to supporting incremental learning, SGD also has a much better performance than SVC.
-It is more than 7 times faster than SVC in prediction, and this makes it a better choice than SVC.
+In addition to supporting incremental learning, SGD also has a much better performance than SVC, and this makes it a much better choice than SVC, at least when using Scikit-learn.

 The SGD uses hinge loss function, and was tuned using sklearn.model_selection.GridSearchCV with the following parameters:
 ````